Selection mechanisms in front invasion: Linear marginal stability

 This is precisely the double root condition and recovers the linear spreading speed $c=2$.
 In a frame moving with this linear speed and in a weighted space with $\eta=-1$ we find that the dynamics reduce to the heat equation thereby recovering the diffusive dynamics predicted more generally from~\eqref{e:diff}.

-\textbf{Example: Spreading speeds in fourth order scalar equations, multiple and complex double roots.} More interesting yet still explicit examples are scalar fourth-order equations, such as the Swift-Hohenberg~\eqref{e:sh} and the Cahn-Hilliard equation~\eqref{e:ch}.
+\textbf{Example 2: Spreading speeds in fourth order scalar equations, multiple and complex double roots.} More interesting yet still explicit examples are scalar fourth-order equations, such as the Swift-Hohenberg~\eqref{e:sh} and the Cahn-Hilliard equation~\eqref{e:ch}.
 Spreading speeds were listed in~\cite{vanSaarloosReview} and we give some details here.
+While we constructed explicit heat kernels and alternatively Green's functions in the previous example, both of which point to pointwise growth and spreading speeds, both become rather unwieldy in the example here, so that pinched double-root computations give the preferred computational method toward determining spreading behavior.
+Even the determination of pinched double roots is, however, not immediate.
 There are in fact multiple double roots and it requires care to identify which ones are pinched.
 The results are summarized in Fig.~\ref{f:spsp4} and formulas for roots $\nu$ in~\eqref{e:4th2},~\eqref{e:4th4}, and speeds and frequencies in~\eqref{e:4cth2},~\eqref{e:4cth4}, for the regions (II) and (IV), respectively.
-Specifically, consider
+We find both stationary leading edge dynamics as shown in the left columns of Figs.~\ref{f:instability_pdr} and~\ref{f:instability_pdr_dns}, but also oscillatory dynamics as shown in the corresponding center-left columns.